Building a home is overwhelming (been there, done that!) … and one of the hardest (yet most fun) parts is designing a functional kitchen!

 MY OPEN KITCHEN LAYOUT

-These are the two rooms my family (and probably your family) spends 90% of our time in … so why not combine the rooms so we can all be together?!
-I highly recommend an open kitchen floor plan!
+These are the two rooms that my family spends 90% of our time in … so I wanted to combine the rooms so we can all be together.
+However, my girls are teenagers now so they don’t hang out with us as much as they used to, but when they do, it’s in our open kitchen/family room :).

 Interested in seeing my entire custom floor plan for ideas?!
-Please visit my FLOOR PLAN PAGE for details.
+CLICK HERE for details.

 DESIGNING A FUNCTIONAL KITCHEN: 9 TIPS